-Discussions around estimation within software development are plentiful.
+Discussions around agile testing estimation within software development are plentiful.
 Many different approaches have tried – and largely failed – to make estimation more accurate.
-What I love about estimation within an Agile approach is that the aim isn’t to make the estimation necessarily more accurate, but to find a more suitable measure.
+What I love about estimation within an agile approach is that the aim isn’t to make the estimation necessarily more accurate, but to find a more suitable measure.

 In addition to how you’re going to estimate, the discussion around how the testing involvement fits into your estimates will inevitably crop up.
 Should you have a development estimate and a separate testing estimate?
 It’s a subject often misunderstood, and one that to explain properly, we need to explore the Agile Manifesto itself.

 The key message here is to not complicate things.
 Estimation is an art – it’s not something that a catch-all process can help you solve alone.
 The best estimates, at any level, are those that have been discussed, questioned, debated and finally agreed upon; collaboratively.
 This can be hard enough to achieve within a group of developers, but when you add a group of testers into the mix as well, you’re dealing with a different dynamic of thinking.

 And yet I’ve witnessed so many Agile teams either treat their testing estimates separately, or don’t even bother with them at all.
 When digging further, the reasons for this often stem from the testing element of a user story being treated as a specific phase, rather than a fundamental part of that story that must be completed for it to be successfully closed.
 In other words; more value placed on the process than the individuals and interactions.

 I personally see testing within Agile projects not explicitly as a “phase”, but an activity that happens as part of every single user story.
 I’ve seen Kanban boards before, for example, with “Testing” having its own column.
 I’ve never liked this setup as it helps turn those invisible walls between development and test into reality and encourages an over the wall handover.